 *Hard to find although the e-xplorer dug for hours; may be in Breconshire, which methinks is politically Powys.
 If anyone locates it, let me know, and I will cave in on this impure speculation.

 Religion.
 The overwhelming majority of Wildbloods are WASPs.
 In the Old Country most are Anglican and Methodist.
 Recently Wildbloods have been instumental in introducing a contemporary type of worship to the Church of England, with a Garage Praise group in Shropshire.
 The first Wildbloods in America were Episcopalians and Presbyterians.
 Today there are also Primitive and American Baptists, Lutherans, Catholics, Latter Day Saints, Jehovah's Witnesses and Bible Students (Antioch Ecclesia).
+A prominent Wildblood in the west of England was identified as a Buddhist in 2017.

 Variations.
 Today "Wildblood" is the near-exclusive spelling.
 One exception is Whileblood in East Yorkshire.
 Old documents show Whildblood, Wildeblood, Wildebloud and several others.
 One adult is known to have changed his name to Wildwood before his children were born.
 At least one woman linked her Wildblood maiden name to her husband’s with a hyphen.